appcornerit/AppCorner-Social/README.md

 - The app not pass the [approval rule](https://developer.apple.com/app-store/review/guidelines/) 2.25 of App Store
 - I forgot the app for some time
 - I developed AppCornerKit and [iTunesPicker](https://github.com/appcornerit/iTunesPicker) as new project starting from pieces of AppCorner
-- Now the app is open source
+- Now AppCorner is open source

 **Author**: Denis Berton [@DenisBerton](https://twitter.com/DenisBerton)